Quasi-steady evaporation of deformable liquid fuel droplets: Numerical Setup

 The domain is of size $10d_0 \times 8d_0 \times 8d_0$ and the droplet is located at ($-d_0,0,0$) with respect to origin ($0,0,0$) as shown in \cref{fig:ch_1domain_3d}.
 This domain size and the location of droplet center is selected such a way that the boundaries do not influence the flow field around the droplet.

 A uniform structured grid is used for this work.
 As depicted in \cref{fig:ch_1domain_3d}, a fixed inflow boundary condition is applied on the negative x-face of the domain.
-To keep the droplet at its predetermined location, a method is developed which mimics the flow over droplet as falling with its terminal velocity ($U_T$) \cite{palmore2018}.
-As the flow passes over the droplet, due to droplet deformation, the internal flow and evaporation, the drag force changes.
-This leads to movement in the droplet center with respect to its initial location.
-In order to bring the droplet back to its original location, an artificial gravity is applied in a feedback loop manner in all three directions using \cref{eq:gravity}.
-For example, gravity in x-direction at ${n+1}^{th}$ timestep is modified as
+To keep the droplet at its predetermined location, a method is deployed which mimics the flow over droplet as falling with its terminal velocity ($U_T$).
+This method has been tested and detailed in our previous works \cite{yushu_scitech, setiya2020}.
+This results in nearly constant $U_{rel}$.

-Here $U_{drop}$ is the droplet velocity in the direction of gravity, $x_{Init}^{0}$ is initial x-coordinate of droplet centre, $x_{drop}^{n+1}$ is x-coordinate of droplet centre at ${n+1}^{th}$ timestep. $\tau_p$ is particle response time which is based on the capillary time and defined as,

-$\alpha$ and $\beta$ are arbitrary constants which are found by trial and error method.
-Based on the minimum shift is center of the droplet, the values of $\alpha$ and $\beta$ are 0.5 and 0.05 respectively.
-This method of keeping the droplet stationary is called ``Gravity update method".
-More details of this can be found in previous works \cite{yushu_scitech}, \cite{setiya2020}.
 An outflow boundary condition is applied on the positive x-face of the domain.
 The remaining faces are treated as periodic boundaries.
+The domain is initialized with initial conditions obtained using $d^2$ law.
 This numerical setup is kept same for all the studies presented in this work.

+It is important to note that because quasi-steady conditions are sought, data are analyzed after an initial transient period has ended.
+This transient period exists because droplets tend to oscillate when exposed to the flow.
+It takes some time for the internal forces on a deformed curved surface (surface tension and viscous forces) to balance with external aerodynamic pressure to reach a stable droplet shape \cite{SCHLOTTKE20085215}.
+The time to reach this shape is roughly, proportional to the capillary time scale which will be introduced in~\cref{sec:result}.